timescale/docs/promscale/downsampling/recording.md

 file.
 * `recording rules` are used for computationally expensive expressions and save their result as a new set of time series data.
-These help in visualisation of data over a period of time.
+These help in visualisation of data over a long period of time.

 ### Setting example recording rules
 1. Create a `YAML` file that contains the configuration for each record,